Carl de Boer, PhD, PLEng

 Syed Asfar Lathif Salaudeen

-Asfar is pursuing his MSc in Genome Science and Technology at UBC.
+Asfar is pursuing his PhD in Genome Science and Technology at UBC.
 He received his B.Tech degree in Biotechnology in 2020 at Crescent University, Chennai, India.
 Besides being a huge biology enthusiast, he is also interested and curious in expanding his knowledge in Programming and Statistics, which drove him to join our team!
 He is also highly passionate about teaching and communicating science.
 In his leisure time, Asfar loves to make tea and enjoy having a good cup for any excuse!
 When not learning something new or indulging in his love for tea, he likes to spend time watching Netflix and walking along shores.

 Omar Tariq

-Omar is a masters student at the School of Biomedical Engineering.
+Omar is a PhD student at the School of Biomedical Engineering.
 He graduated in 2020 from the University of Ottawa with a degree in Biomedical Science where he developed an interest in computational biology research.
 He is investigating how mutations in cancer-associated Transcription Factors affect their function.

 Abdul Muntakim Rafi (Rafi)